viskey98/jekyll-now/about.md

 ### More about me
-I like the concept of cyber-security in today's cyber-world and believe, `Information is power!`.
+I like the concept of cyber-security in today's cyber-world and believe, `Information is power!`

 In the free time I usually watch Korean TV series, a lot of K-pop <3 Or play PC games like: Battlefield 1 and CS:GO